merely-useful/py-rse/py-rse/narrative.md

 the third most common appears a third as often, and so on.
 To test it, we are going to look at a bunch of ebooks that are freely available from [Project Gutenberg](https://www.gutenberg.org/).

+Three basic scripts are developed as we move through the chapters to achieve this task:

+* `zipfs_law/bin/countwords.py`: for counting the words in a text (produces .csv output)
+* `zipfs_law/bin/collate.py`: for collating the word count from more than one text
+* `zipfs_law/bin/plotcounts.py`: for plotting the word count

 ## Chapter outline